Graduate Student Instructor Overview

 Desired Qualifications: Communication skills; organizational ability; instructional experience; computational expertise; comfortable explaining how structures work; experience in construction.

-Eligible: Masters or Doctoral students in Architecture.
+Eligible: Masters students in Architecture and Urban Design, Doctoral students in Architecture.

 Arch 583 – Professional Practice

-Faculty: Hwang and Schmidt
+Faculty: Irene Hwang and Daniel Jacobs

 Positions: up to 1